JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Add internet access permission

 To access the internet, an Android application needs the appropriate permission.
-All network requests are made from the shared module, so it makes sense to add the internet access permission to this module's manifest.

-In the `composeApp/src/androidMain/AndroidManifest.xml` file, add the `<uses-permission>` line:
+In the `composeApp/src/androidMain/AndroidManifest.xml` file, add the `<uses-permission>` tag:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>